Mindfulness Courses for Children and Teens

 - improve athletic performance

-Currently Judy Reynolds and Meet the Self are partnered with the TDSB (Toronto District School Board) to run mindfulness classes for children in kindergarten to grade six.
+Currently Judy Reynolds is partnered with the TDSB (Toronto District School Board) to run mindfulness classes for children from kindergarten to grade eight.

 This is an eight lesson course, usually taught once a week over eight weeks.
 Each class is approximately one hour in length, although the duration can be altered according to need (45 min for kindergarten students for example).
 Each class explores a speciﬁc mindfulness lesson and consists of these main components: